yvesshum/personal-website/README.md

-# Yves' Personal website
+# Yves' Personal website 👋

 Hi!
 If you're seeing this page then you've reached the repository for me personal website at https://yvesshum.com

+I kind-of built this website in a hurry so my code is very messy and I'm not proud of it 😅.

-This website was built in React.
+This website was built in React

 ## How to run?